DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

 To enable Ansible to authenticate to the server, I found it easiest to start an ssh-agent and use `ssh-add` to add the private key mentioned in the previous section.

-Below is a part of my github actions workflow (full version available [here](https://github.com/Dunklas/app-server/blob/main/.github/workflows/main.yml)) where I create an inventory file, start an ssh-agent and then runs my ansible playbook on the new server.
+Below is a part of my github actions workflow (full version available [here](https://github.com/Dunklas/app-server/blob/main/.github/workflows/main.yml)) where I create an inventory file, start an ssh-agent and then run my ansible playbook on the new server.

 ```yaml
 steps: